d893a/local-ml-models/local_ml_models.md

 Where:
 -   $L_{prompt}$: Prompt length (number of tokens) $[token]$
 -   The first term is the compute time for the prompt.
--   The second term is the time to load model weights from RAM (if not already cached).
+-   The second term is the time to load model weights from RAM (shorter if already cached).

-#### Token Generation Throughput
+### Token Generation Throughput

 $TG$: Token Generation Throughput.
 For large models, token generation is often memory-bound: